 Laurier users who have registered with a documented print disability through Laurier’s Accessible Learning Centre may request a token from the ALC.
-This token allows Laurier users to access the ACE repository plus all e-books on the Scholarsportal platform that Laurier Library has access to, in alternate formats.
+This token allows Laurier users to access the ACE repository plus most e-books in Scholars Portal Books, in alternate formats.
 Tokens are cancelled after graduation.

-In addition, Laurier users may request alternate formats of print books owned by the Laurier Library.
-The alternate format version of the book will then be made available in the ACE repository.
-If the Laurier Library does not own a print copy of the book, please contact the ACE Coordinator, Julie Schnurr.
+Laurier users may request alternate formats of print books.
+Laurier Library does NOT need to own the book in print.
+An alternate format version of the book will be made available in the ACE repository.

-- Look for the red link to ACE in the upper right hand corner of the Scholars Portal Book page (use link above to ACE).
+- Look for the red link to ACE in the upper right hand corner of the login page for Scholars Portal Books.

 - Sign in to ACE using your token.
 Agree to the terms of service and then login.

-- Before you type a search, select the button: “Books you can read because your library owns them.”
+- Before you type a search, select the availability button: “Everything, including books you may not have access to”